mattmakai/fullstackpython.com/content/pages/examples/flask/flask-json-jsonify.markdown

 sortorder: 500021019
 toc: False
 sidebartitle: flask.json jsonify
-meta: Python example code for the jsonify function from the flask.json module of the Flask project.
+meta: Python example code for the jsonify callable from the flask.json module of the Flask project.

-jsonify is a function within the flask.json module of the Flask project.
+jsonify is a callable within the flask.json module of the Flask project.

 ## Example 1 from Flask AppBuilder